 The binary data ingestor, INGEBIN, ingests a binary data stream regardless of the data format.
 INGEBIN writes the data to a circular spool file, HRS.SPL, where it can be processed by a data monitor.
 The data that INGEBIN ingests includes model output grids in GRIB1 or GRIB2 format, NEXRAD radar data in its native format, and various text products in BUFR format.
-For further information see Chapter 2, Configuring the NEXRAD Decoder, and Configuring the GRIB Decoders.
+For further information see Chapter 2, Configuring the GRIB Decoders.